Season's greetings: Cards solicited for covid-19 patients

 The holidays arrive as the nation undergoes a grim December, with the virus surging to record levels in many parts of the country.
 Hospital beds are filling up and some facilities are opening overflow centers in parking lot tents or buildings used for other purposes.

-One of them is a 353-bed field hospital in Cranston, Rhode Island, that opened in a former bank call center.
+One of them is a 353-bed field hospital in Cranston, R.I., that opened in a former bank call center.
 Its operator, Care New England, asked the community to send cards to patients, as well as health care workers caring for them; more than 5,000 have been received so far.

 "I was expecting an outpouring of support from the community, but 5,000 really is a huge response, and we are so grateful," said Raina Smith, a company spokesperson.